ubermag/ubermag.github.io/source/getting-started/jupyter-basics.rst

 We use Jupyter notebooks for all our examples and highly recommend using Jupyter notebooks for interactive simulations.
 For details please refer to https://jupyter.org.
-Here, we give a minimal introduction in how to start and use a Jupyter notebook.
-We will use the newer interface, called Jupyter lab.
+Here, we provide a minimal introduction to starting and using a Jupyter notebook.
+We will use the newer interface, called "Jupyter lab".
 We assume that you have locally installed Ubermag or any of its subpackages as explained in :doc:`../installation`.
 Jupyter lab is automatically installed as a dependency of ``discretisedfield``.